-Instant Pot Baked Potatoes are done in less than 30 minutes!
-This potato recipe is that easy!
+Instant Pot Baked Potatoes are perfectly fluffy, fork-tender, and ready in less than 30 minutes in the pressure cooker.
+This potato recipe is super easy and delicious!
 Learn how you can make this ultimate side dish and save time!

 Easy Instant Pot Baked Potatoes

 Instant Pot Baked Potatoes is probably the easiest side dish you can make.
 We are so used to eating potatoes as French fries or chips which are not that healthy.
 In this recipe, we will introduce baking as an alternate way to enjoy the spuds.